Aftershock06/NorthGarden/README.md

-This repo is for a homebased webserver to monitor a small garden
+# This repo is for a homebased webserver to monitor a small garden

-Just using this space to keep notes of the work that is happening;
+> Just using this space to keep notes of the work that is happening;

-Steps:
+### Steps/Process:

-1. Install Raspbian Lite on an SD Card and Installing
+1. Install Raspbian Lite on an SD Card and Installing on Raspberry Pi Zero
-2. updated the domain files so the IP address stays the same no matter what.
+2. Updated the domain files so the IP address stays the same no matter what.

 To find the Raspberry Pi’s current IP address, enter the following command in a Terminal window: hostname -I